 Raycast target is used when you want the text to be clickable.
 Most people use buttons for this purpose, but in some scenarios, text looks like the best fit.
 Don’t enable this option if you don’t want your text to work as a button.
 Raycast target is enabled by default when you add a text object to your hierarchy, don’t forget to disable it.
 Many texts with Raycast targets can add to performance issues.
 You might not notice it in smaller games but when you are making complex games every aspect that can boost performance needs to be addressed.

 Unity Rich Text

 You can see a check box in the above image that says the rich text.
-Normally if you enable it you won’t see any difference in the text you have added.
-What it does is, it enables the markup text formatting options.
+Normally if you enable it, you won’t see any difference in the text you have added.
+What it does is, it enables markup text formatting options.
 Markup text is similar to HTML formatting.
 You can do a lot of innovative things with this.
-Let’s see what are the options available and how to use them.
+Let’s see what options are available and how to use them.

 1.BOLD, Italics and Size

 As you can see in the Unity inspector, there is no option to make the text bold or italics.
 With the Unity rich text option, you can do it.
 You can use “<b>” to make some characters bold., “<I>” is used for italics, and “<size>” is used for font size.
 Font size can also be set using the inspector window but if you want a certain portion of the text in a different size you can use the “<size>” attribute.